Conversational AI and chatbots are effective for simple questions and finding information.

 7. Integration complexity with existing systems

-Connecting conversational AI to legacy business systems creates significant technical and operational challenges that often compromise the user experience.
+Connecting conversational AI to older business systems creates bottlenecks that hurt the user experience.

 8. Escalation timing and handoff quality